Brawl345/customizemii/CustomizeMii/Readme.txt

-CustomizeMii is a 100% legal custom Channel creator for the Wii.
+CustomizeMii is a 100% legal custom channel creator for the Wii.
 It's completely written by myself (some parts are based on other 100% legal codes).
-Use legal Base WADs to create your own legal custom Homebrew Channels.
+Use legal Base WADs to create your own legal custom channels.
 The .NET Framework 2.0 is required to run this application!

 For any further information, see: http://customizemii.googlecode.com Please use the Issue Tracker there to report any occuring bugs.

-Please Note: This is a clone of the original Channel Making Application by icefire / Xuzz.
-I decided to do it, because Xuzz gave up the work on his application and the last beta Version he left creates bricking WADs.
+Thanks to icefire / Xuzz for the basic idea of this Application!

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 1.1
+	- Note: License upgraded to GNU GPL v3!
+	- Sound is working now
+	- Added brlan and brlyt tabs (for advanced users)
+	- Added displaying of image width and height in preview window
+	- Added "Make Transparent" checkbox for TPLs
+	- Fixed IA8 previewing / extracting
+	- Improved bricksafety (hopefully!)
+	- Added Tooltips
+	- Added update check at startup
+	- Wrote basic instructions (see Instructions.txt or instructions tab)

 Version 1.0
 	- Initial Release